-Professor Syrrakos teaches courses in world civilizations and modern Europe.
-Her research focuses on the intellectual underpinnings of the European Union and the historical processes that have led to its creation.
+Barbara Syrrakos teaches courses in Modern Europe, food and farming, and world civilizations.
+She specializes in European union and agricultural systems.
 She was a Fulbright scholar in residence in Brussels to research agricultural policy and democratic practices in the EU, drawing on her training in history and political science and her background in journalism.
-She has lived in and traveled Greece for over twenty years and has presented her work at the London School of Economics and other venues.
-She is now working on revising parts of her dissertation dealing with farmers, policy formation, and theories of deliberation for publication.
+She mentors students to participate in model EU simulations, and she is currently working on a manuscript dealing with farmers, policy formation, and theories of deliberation.

 - Modern Europe